sbhardwaj7529/wiseapp/README.md

 # wiseapp
 ## Project structure
 1. `wiseapp/myenv/` directory contains the files that can be used to create a virtual python environment to run this project.
+2. `wiseapp/shivam_wiseapp.postman_collection.json` is the postman collection of APIs that can be imported in Postman for testing the APIs of this project.
-2. `wiseapp/WiseTestPlatform/` directory contains the files corresponding to the django project that hosts all the django apps of this project.
+3. `wiseapp/WiseTestPlatform/` directory contains the files corresponding to the django project that hosts all the django apps of this project.
     - `wiseapp/WiseTestPlatform/db.sqlite3` is the resident sqlite based in-built DB that's shipped with python.
 We'd be using this DB as the relational database for our project.
     - `wiseapp/WiseTestPlatform/manage.py` is the django related file used to run management commands.
 We'll be primarily using it to start the django server etc.
     -  `wiseapp/WiseTestPlatform/WiseTestPlatform/` contains files like `settings.py`, `asgi.py`, `urls.py` etc. The file `urls.py` is of the main relevant file to us here as it contains the list of main endpoints that we'll be exposing as part of our project.